TRojaner2013/eyeBOLD/README.md

 Install local kgcpy package using
 ```
-pip install my_kgcpy
+pip install -e my_kgcpy
 ```
-Note: This insalls two packages which differ from their original packages: kgcpy, pygbif.
+Note: This installs two packages which differ from their original packages: kgcpy, pygbif.
       It is mandatory to install the adapted kgcpy version.
       The adapted pygbif version introduces https and skips e-mail notifications.
 If it is not installed GBIF_EMAIL must be set as environmental variable.